Brewer has 3 TD passes for Baylor in 26-7 win over Kansas

 But the Jayhawks still haven’t won a Big 12 road game in nearly 10 years.
 They have lost 41 true Big 12 road games in a row since a 35-33 win at Iowa State on Oct.
 4, 2008.

+McClendon didn’t come in until 3:35 left in the game, and threw a 36-yard pass to Jalen Hurd on his first play.

+Asked about the quarterback situation moving forward, Rhule said he has so much confidence in “two special guys” that can play.

 Baylor jumped ahead when Chris Platt got behind a cornerback for a 22-yard catch in the back corner of the end zone.
-The Bears led 14-0 after Tyquan Thornton streaked past two defenders to the end zone for a 39-yard catch, and Josh Fleeks got one foot down in the back of the end zone for a 34-yard score over two defenders.
+Then two freshmen had TD catches in the second quarter — Tyquan Thornton streaked past two defenders to the end zone for a 39-yard catch, and Josh Fleeks got a foot down in the back of the end zone for a 34-yard score over two defenders.

+“We stay on them, I know it’s hard for them at first, like why are they getting on me,” Platt said.
+“But now they understand the reasons why.
+They went out there and played.”
-Kansas got its only touchdown late in the third quarter when Jeremiah Booker caught a 10-yard score from Peyton Bender.

-That score was set up by a 72-yard run by Pooka Williams, who after not playing the opener was the first freshman in Kansas history to start his career with consecutive 100-yard rushing games.
+The Kansas touchdown late in the third quarter was a 10-yard pass from Peyton Bender to Jeremiah Booker.
+That was set up by a 72-yard run by Pooka Williams, who after not playing the opener was the first freshman in Kansas history to start his career with consecutive 100-yard rushing games.
 He finished with 14 carries for 89 yards against Baylor.

 THE TAKEAWAY